parsa011/EzLorem/README.md

 it's possible to change regulator position with cursor.

-for add this feature to generators you have to use class or add with methode :
+for add this feature to generators you have to use class or add with method :

 we have to use **ezlorem-regulator-dynamic** class.

-or pass a parameter to **AddGeneraor(_moveable_ : true or false)** for certain
+or pass a parameter to **AddGenerator(_moveable_ : true or false)** To determine that the Generator can move or not

 ```
 <p class="ezlorem ezlorem-regulators ezlorem-regulator-dynamic"></p>